nanoframework/nf-interpreter/docs/build-instructions.md

 -G "NMake Makefiles" ../
 ```

-This will call CMake (on your *build* directory that is assumed to be under the repository root) specifing the location of the toolchain install, targeting STM32F091RC, asking for the ST Cube package version 1.6.0 to be used, specifying MBEDRTOS as the RTOS, that mBed RTOS sources are located in the designated path (mind the forward slash and no ending slash) and that the build files suitable for NMake are to be generated.
+This will call CMake (on your *build* directory that is assumed to be under the repository root) specifying the location of the toolchain install, targeting STM32F091RC, asking for the ST Cube package version 1.6.0 to be used, specifying MBEDRTOS as the RTOS, that mBed RTOS sources are located in the designated path (mind the forward slash and no ending slash) and that the build files suitable for NMake are to be generated.

-After succesfull completion you'll have the build files ready to be used in the target build tool.
+After successful completion you'll have the build files ready to be used in the target build tool.

 ## Building from VS Code (using CMake Tools extension)